biocodellc/ontology-data-pipeline/README.md

 # run the pipeline help in the docker container
 docker run -v "$(pwd)":/process -w=/app -ti jdeck88/ontology-data-pipeline python pipeline.py -h
 ```

-To see a working example example of the application, clone or fork the [Futres Pipeline Repository](https://github.com/futres/fovt-data-pipeline).

 ## Configuring Your Environment